 Be wary of the therapist who advocates expensive rehabilitation programmes.
 The evidence to support efficacy is poor and patient compliance is poorer.

 - SI joint steroid injection –request that long-acting local anaesthetic be used in combination with long-acting steroid (eg Depo-medrol)

 It is VITAL that patients keep an hour-by-hour ‘pain-diary’ following this procedure.
 Only short-term relief (hours or days) is expected.
-The aim is to diagnose the pathology and justify rhizotomy, prolotherapy or SI fusion.
+The aim is to diagnose the pathology and justify rhizotomy (strip ablation), prolotherapy or SI fusion.

 - SI joint rhizotomy/radio-frequency ablation (RFA) L5, S1, S2 and S3 – This is a difficult procedure (compared to facet rhizotomies) and is best followed up (6 weeks later) with steroid injection to the medial gluteal tendons/medial iliac rim and gluteal release.
 Chronic SIJ dysfunction frequently has gluteal tendonopathic pathology (medial and lateral tendons) +/- trochanteric bursitis.
 Hence rhizotomy alone is unlikely to provide full resolution of symptoms.

 - Of the several prolotherapy options available Platelet Rich Plasma shows the most promise for CONFIRMED SIJ dysfunction.
-Usually two injections are required, 4 to 6 weeks apart (approximately $500per injection).
+Usually two injections are required into the joint, 4 to 6 weeks apart (approximately $500per injection which makes this untenable for most patients).
 Results take 8 to 12 weeks.

 SI joint fusion is successful but rarely performed – even minimally invasive approaches are complex high-risk surgeries with 9 to 12-month recovery.